metersphere/metersphere/CONTRIBUTING.md

 As a contributor, you should agree that:

-a.
-The producer can adjust the open-source agreement to be more strict or relaxed as deemed necessary.
+- The producer can adjust the open-source agreement to be more strict or relaxed as deemed necessary.
-b.
-Your contributed code may be used for commercial purposes, including but not limited to its cloud business operations.
+- Your contributed code may be used for commercial purposes, including but not limited to its cloud business operations.

 ## Create pull request